Have a redundancy plan

 Selection for Redundancy

-Employees must be selected for redundancy in a fair way and no-one should be discriminated against.
+Redundancy should be managed in a way that employees are selected for redundancy in a fair way and no one is discriminated against.

 Selection criteria should be used to help decide which employee will be made redundant.